Slow down, put away those dry flies

 Whatever the weather brings, one thing is certain: trout streams will be waiting, and the fishing will be good as always — depending on your definition of good.
 Trout must eat regardless of the weather, and true trout fishers must fish regardless of the weather.

 Fishing techniques should adapt to the weather and the fish.
-Trout are less likely to move when the water temperature is 40 degrees or lower, so feeding lanes will be much narrower.
+Carolina winter trout are less likely to move when the water temperature is 40 degrees or lower, so feeding lanes will be much narrower.
 The amount of time fishing one spot should be doubled, even tripled.
 Fish an area thoroughly, move a few feet and continue casting, using the roll cast when appropriate.

 Nymph fishing requires a slow presentation that concentrates on slower water in the deeper sections of a pool or run.
 To increase your chances of getting a strike, use a dry fly such as a Royal Wulff as a strike indicator and tip your nymph dropper with lead or use a bead-head nymph.
 When using lead, crimp the lead close to the fly.
 The nymph should be small enough that it doesn’t drag the dry fly down.
 For Nos.
 16 to 14 nymphs, for example, use a No. 12 or larger dry fly as the indicator, attaching the line to the shank of the nymph so that the dropper dangles about a foot below the top fly — depending on water level.